Sunday of week 25 of Ordinary Time

 Hiring workers

 Today’s Gospel is the parable of the workers in the vineyard, or rather, the hiring of workers for a vineyard.
 The parable is linked with the passage immediately preceding.
-(The divisions of our scriptures into chapters and verses were not done by the original writers.
+It is important to note that the divisions of our scriptures into chapters and verses were not done by the original writers.
 Sometimes these divisions are quite arbitrary and create unnatural breaks in the text.
-Because today’s passage begins a new chapter, we are inclined to overlook its relationship to what has gone just before in the previous chapter.)
+Because today’s passage begins a new chapter, we are inclined to overlook its relationship to what has gone just before in the previous chapter.
+To better understand context, it’s always useful when reading a Gospel passage to look both behind and ahead of the listed verses.

 The end of chapter 19 is a dialogue between Jesus and his disciples.
 This in turn followed the incident of the rich man, who was a devout Jew invited by Jesus to be a disciple.
 He declined because he could not let go of his material wealth.
 There follow the warnings by Jesus about material wealth as a real obstacle to being part of God’s Kingdom.
 The disciples, not yet fully convinced of this, still wonder what is in store for them as they have left all to follow Jesus.
 Jesus promises that they will have a very special place in his Kingdom and, even in this life, will be amply rewarded in having all their material and social needs fully met.
-And Jesus concludes by saying – no doubt with the rich man and his disciples in mind – “many that are first will be last, and the last first”.
+And Jesus concludes by saying – no doubt with the rich man and his disciples in mind:

 At all hours